"What is a concept? " asked once a friend of mine. I had used this word while we were talking about economy.

 * *

 "A concept, I said, that's an idea associated with a definition."
-As it meant nothing to her, I had to develop.

 "Everyone, I said, has an idea of what a circle is: it is a regular round whose nature provides examples.
 The outline of the full moon, the section of a branch of a tree are circles.
 This idea, which is associated with an image, helps to recognize a circle when we see it but not reason about the circle in order to explore its mathematical properties.